BEAST2-Dev/codonsubstmodels/README.md

 | F1X4  | 0.07105  | 15.30702  | -21200.265498  | -21200.265498185152  |
 | F3X4  | 0.04484  | 20.41545  | -20523.690325  | -20523.6903268066  |
 | F60  | 0.04625  | 25.28743  | -20141.869495  | -20141.896988667882  |

+The small difference between two likelihoods are caused by rounding error.
+As you can see, their differences are slightly increasing when the number of free parameters describing codon frequencies is increasing.